Blue Recycling Bins

 Can't find the item you're looking for in the list?
 Check our A-Z.

-You can place additional paper out for collection in a kerbside box if you need to.
+You can place additional paper out for collection in a kerbside paper box if you need to.

-If you would like an inner box for your blue lidded bin please complete our new or replacement bin form.
+If you would like a replacement box please complete our new or replacement bin form.

-Please only put the following items in the inner paper/ kerbside box
+Please only put the following items in the kerbside paper box

 - Envelopes - white only (please remove plastic windows)